ItalyPaleAle/prvt/README.md

 prvt repo key ls --store <string>
 ```

-Passphrases are identified by a hash that starts with `p:`, for example: `p:59BDDDA8E94EE79F`, `p:E5467DC4647A7253`, etc. GPG keys are identified by their address.
+Passphrases are identified by their ID and starting with `p:`, for example: `p:59BDDDA8E94EE79F`, `p:E5467DC4647A7253`, etc (these are actually the first 8 bytes of the wrapped/encrypted key).
+GPG keys are identified by their address.

 ### Testing and identifying a passphrase or key